 16 And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat: 17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.

-The first law given to humanity was simple: do not eat from a specific tree.
-It defined good, evil, and the consequences of disobedience.
+The first law given to humanity was simple: do not eat from this specific tree.
+That law defined good, evil, and the consequences of disobedience.

-One mistake people often make (and I have made it myself) is thinking that Adam and Eve did not know right from wrong before they ate from that tree.
-The truth is that they did know right from wrong.
+One mistake people often make (and I have made it myself in the past) is thinking that Adam and Eve did not know right from wrong before they ate from that tree.
+The truth is that they did.

-They knew God had commanded them not to eat from it, and they knew it would be wrong to disobey God.
+They knew God had commanded them not to eat from it, and they knew it would be wrong to disobey Him.
 Not only that, but they also knew the penalty for disobedience was death.
+They did not have to eat from the tree to gain that knowledge.
+Its very presence provided it.
+That’s why it bore that title.

-Just like God, Adam and Eve knew what sin was, but they had not yet participated in sin.
-That’s why the tree was there—not to tempt them but to crown them with honor for choosing to do good while having the freedom to do evil.
+Like God, Adam and Eve knew what sin was, but they had not yet participated in sin.
+That’s why the tree was there—not to tempt them, but to crown them with honor for choosing to do good while having the freedom to do evil.

 But we all know the story.
 The serpent came.